Positive Affirmations Help You Live a Happy Life: 101 Examples To Get Started

 The wording of an affirmation is crucial.
 You must stick to positive words.
 Don’t use negatives like “can’t,” “don’t,” or “won’t.”
 Your subconscious doesn’t always understand the nuance of negative statements.

 For example, let’s pretend you’re using the law of attraction to hit every green light on the way home from work.
 Don’t say, “I won’t hit a red light,” because that puts red light energy into the universe.
-Say, “The road ahead is clear” or “My path is all green lights” because that puts green light energy into the universe.
+Say, “The road ahead is clear” or “My path consists of all green lights” because that puts green light energy into the universe.

 The same is true for affirmations.
-Don’t say, “I avoid unhealthy foods,” Say “I only eat healthy foods.”
+Don’t say, “I avoid unhealthy foods.”
+Say, “I only eat healthy foods.”

 Keeping everything positive will ensure that your subconscious mind gets the right message.